stas00/porting/transformers/fairseq-wmt19/README.md

 ### Porting the architecture code

-Now that we have the model weights and the model configuration ported, we *just* need to adjust the code copied from  `modeling_bart.py` to match fairseq.
+Now that we have the model weights and the model configuration ported, we *just* need to adjust the code copied from  `modeling_bart.py` to match fairseq's functionality.

 The first step was to take a sentence, encode it and then feed to the `generate` function - for fairseq and for `transformers`.